mypreview/woo-store-vacation/readme.txt

 * **Exclude Individual Products**: Exclude individual products using the setting on the product edit page, so your shop can still accept new orders of those specified products when you close your shop using schedule a vacation, define weekday closing time, or enable force closed.
 * **Import and Export**: Import and Export features that allow you to quickly transfer your plugin settings and content to a new website, saving you time and avoiding manual configuration.

 In addition, with the PRO version, you'll receive priority support from our team, ensuring you get the help you need when you need it.
-Upgrade to Woo Store Vacation PRO now and take your online store management to the next level.
+Upgrade to Store Vacation PRO now and take your online store management to the next level.
 [Visit our PRO page](https://woo.com/products/store-vacation/ "Woo Store Vacation (PRO)") to learn more and purchase.

 == Installation ==
 = Minimum Requirements =